 This may seem like it is implied with the smaller size and different shapes, but women’s t-shirts have a more snug fit even separate from these other changes.
 Men’s t-shirts and the unisex t-shirts that were common before the development of women’s t-shirts tended to hang quite loose even on men.
 This was preferred by the men, but not so much by women.

 Women’s t-shirts are designed with a more snug fit to accentuate the shape of the female torso much better.
 This creates a more feminine look to them, making the t-shirts aesthetic as well rather than simply practical.

-Perhaps the most subtle difference and the one most frequently forgotten, men’s and women’s t-shirts tend to be made from different fabrics.
+Perhaps the most subtle difference and the one most frequently forgotten: men’s and women’s t-shirts tend to be made from different fabrics.
 Men’s t-shirts are generally made with thicker and rougher fabrics.
 Because of the difference in design, this can be very uncomfortable in women’s t-shirts around pressure points like the waist or armpits.

-To accommodate for this, women’s t-shirts will often be made with fabrics that are thinner and lighter.
+To accommodate this, women’s t-shirts will often be made with fabrics that are thinner and lighter.
 These will feel softer on the skin and therefore be less abrasive.
 These kinds of fabrics are also more breathable, meaning that more air can flow through them, preventing you from feeling stuffy or too warm.

-Bryan E. Robinson is the owner of TshirtGrowth.
+Bryan E. Robinson is the former owner of TshirtGrowth.
 He has sold t-shirts since 2006 through dropshipping, screen printing, vinyl printing, DTG, Print on Demand, and more.
 Bryan has created his own t-shirt designs through Photoshop, Canva, and other platforms, as well as worked with freelancers to create many of his designs.
-Besides t-shirts, Bryan has 18 years of experience in online marketing with eCommerce, B2B SaaS, B2C products, and more.
+Besides t-shirts, Bryan has over 18 years of experience in online marketing with eCommerce, B2B SaaS, B2C products, and more.